dnsimple/dnsimple-api-examples/terraform/sentinel/README.md

 You can also use the [DNSimple Sandbox](https://developer.dnsimple.com/sandbox/) to test this demo out and get a feel for the platform.
 - API access token with write access to the zone.
 [Create a new token following our support article](https://support.dnsimple.com/articles/api-access-token/).
 Please take note of the token and your account ID as you will need them later.
 - Terraform CLI installed on your machine.
 Download the latest version from the [Terraform website](https://www.terraform.io/downloads.html).
 Alternatively, use the .devcontainer in this repository to get up and running quickly.
-- A GitHub account, as this demo uses GitHub Actions to automate the DNS change management process.
-If you would like to set up a GitOps workflow with GitHub Actions.
-Alternatively, do the demo locally or directly through Terraform Cloud.
+- If you would like to set up a GitOps workflow with GitHub Actions, then you will require a GitHub account, as this demo uses GitHub Actions to automate the DNS change management process.
+Alternatively, you can do the demo locally or directly through Terraform Cloud.
 - [Terraform Cloud](https://app.terraform.io/signup/account) account and an API token.
 Create a new token in the [Terraform Cloud user settings](https://app.terraform.io/app/settings/tokens).
 Please take note of the token; you will need it later.
 This is not optional, as you need to use Terraform Cloud to run the Sentinel policy.

 ## Getting Started